auralis-partners/auralis-partners.github.io/about.md

 # 🌍 Distributed by Design

-With engineers in 9 cities, we’ve built Auralis from day one to be a remote-native company.
+With engineers in {{ site.content.cities | size }} cities, we’ve built Auralis from day one to be a remote-native company.
 This allows us to hire the best people, regardless of geography, and deliver high-quality results across time zones.

 We embrace asynchronous workflows, clear documentation, and a strong feedback culture—so great ideas win, no matter where they come from.